ajbowen249/lait/README.md

 Note that programs of this size are less common.
 Like `awk`, `lait` programs are meant to be small and integrated into shell operations.

-For now, the only input given to handlers is `$`, the array of "fields" on the line.
-Unlike `awk`, the array is simply a zero-based array of fields, and there is not a "complete line" entry (yet).
+The first input given to handlers is `$`, the array of "fields" on the line.
+Unlike `awk`, the array is simply a zero- based array of fields, and there is not a "complete line" entry in `$`.
 Like `awk`, the default field separator is space, and it can be overridden via the `FS` global:

 ```shell